Treefrog/Handbook/Manual/overtime.md

 ### Over 44 Approved Billable Hours Exceptions

-If you have worked overtime on an approved project on an exceptional basis only, due to extraorinady client demand, AND you are not exempt from the overtime rule, AND you have removed volutary timing and you exceed 44 hours then please go talk to the CEO immediately to discuss.
+If you have been approved to work overtime due to a special project or a client demand or deadline AND you are not exempt from the overtime rule AND you have removed voluntary timing AND you exceed 44 hours, then please go talk to the CEO immediately to discuss.

-Approved overtime hours will be paid at 1.5 times on an exceptional and approved basis only.
+Approved overtime hours will be paid at a rate of 1.5 times.

 ### Rationale